 Since this time, Center for Integrated Intervention has continued to expand in knowledge, staff and services, but always with an eye toward context and simplicity.

 Wilson received his doctorate in Clinical Psychology from the University of Utah.
 Wilson has experience in multiple treatment settings, including as a school psychologist, and he served as Clinical Director for a residential, outpatient, and proctor care treatment facility in Salem, OR prior to making the decision to focus solely on CII.
 Wilson's areas of specialization include personality disorder, sexual misconduct, threat assessment and forensic assessment.
-Wilson is certified as a Forensic Evaluator, and he currently serves on the Review Panel for Forensic Evaluators.
+Wilson is a licensed psychologist and certified Forensic Evaluator.
+He currently serves on the Commission on Judicial Fitness & Disability, and he previously served on the Review Panel for Forensic Evaluators.

-Delaney received her doctorate in Clinical Psychology from Pacific University.
+Delaney is a licensed psychologist and certified forensic evaluator in the state of Oregon.
+She received her doctorate in Clinical Psychology from Pacific University.
 As a member of the forensic track of her doctoral program, the majority of her training and experience has been within the forensic field, in both state hospital and private practice settings in Oregon and Wisconsin.
 Delaney's areas of interest include risk assessment, competency to stand trial, and sexual misconduct concerns in adolescents and adults.
 Outside of work, she enjoys competitive swimming, cooking, and rooting for the Timbers.